Skip to main content

 FELLowship for Innovation at INFN

-FELLINI combines best practice found across the EU with a number of innovative elements that shall provide all fellows with an ideal basis for their future careers, preparing them for a wide range of career options.
+FELLINI combined best practice found across the EU with a number of innovative elements that provided all fellows with an ideal basis for their future careers.

-Within FELLINI, INFN plans to improve the 'standard fellowship programme' for incoming postdoctoral fellows.
-FELLINI supports 30 Fellows through a three-year appointments rather than the standard two-year terms of INFN, with a full employment contract.
-Also, in order to give a burst to the career of young researchers, the opportunity of a yearly secondment to an international laboratory or in the private sector, keeping their full employment contract with INFN, is provided.
+Within FELLINI, INFN improved the 'standard fellowship programme' for incoming postdoctoral fellows, supporting Fellows through a three year full employment contract, offering the opportunity of a yearly secondment to an international laboratory or in the private sector and providing the fellows with their own dedicated budget to manage.

-Fellows can choose freely their working place in any of the INFN divisions distributed all over Italy, and among a very large number of disciplines and topics where INFN has a tradition of excellence:
+Fellows could choose freely their working place in any of the INFN divisions, and among a very large number of disciplines and topics where INFN has a tradition of excellence:

 ● Experimental Particle Physics